Badshah (rapper)

-Aditya Prateek Singh (Note: Badshah has often referred to his full name as Aditya Prateek Singh Sisodiya; however, he confirmed that his name on passport does not have Sisodiya in a The Lallantop interview.
+Aditya Prateek Singh, (Note: Badshah has often referred to his full name as Aditya Prateek Singh Sisodiya; however, he confirmed that his name on passport does not have Sisodiya in a The Lallantop interview.
 His business filings also do not end with Sisodiya.
-Wikipedia's introduction uses only the legal name.) better known by his stage name Badshah, is an Indian rapper, singer, songwriter and music producer.
-Badshah has recorded his songs in Hindi-Urdu, Punjabi, English and Haryanvi languages.
+Wikipedia's introduction uses only the legal name.) better known professionally as Badshah, is an Indian rapper, singer-songwriter, music producer, businessman and movie producer.
+He is one of the most influential music artists in India widely credited with helping Indian Hip-Hop music reach global mainstream audiences.
+He is known for his high energy songs and commercial sound.

 Badshah gained widespread recognition after his 2012 single, "Saturday Saturday", was featured in the soundtrack of the 2014 movie, Humpty Sharma Ki Dulhania.
-His notable works in Bollywood films include "Abhi Toh Party Shuru Hui Hai" from Khoobsurat (2014 film), "Kar Gayi Chull" from Kapoor and Sons, "Garmi" from Street Dancer 3D, "Naina" from Crew, "Proper Patola" from Namaste England.
-He has also collaborated with international artists such as J Balvin and Tainy for the song "Voodoo" with a guest verse from Lil Baby.
+His notable works in Bollywood films include "Abhi Toh Party Shuru Hui Hai" from Khoobsurat, "Kar Gayi Chull" from Kapoor and Sons, "Garmi" from Street Dancer 3D, "Naina" from Crew, and "Proper Patola" from Namaste England, among others.
+He has also collaborated with international artists such as J Balvin and Tainy for the song "Voodoo", with the remix of the song featuring a guest verse from Lil Baby.

-Badshah has appeared as judge on MTV Hustle, Indian Idol, Dil Hai Hindustani, India's Got Talent, and India's Got Latent.
+Badshah has appeared as a judge on MTV Hustle, Indian Idol, Dil Hai Hindustani, India's Got Talent, and India's Got Latent..

 Early life and education

-Prior to becoming a full-time musician he enrolled as a student of civil engineering at the Punjab Engineering College (PEC), Chandigarh, where he was exposed to new Punjabi music which prompted him to take on rap writing.
+Prior to becoming a full-time musician he enrolled as a student of civil engineering at Punjab Engineering College (PEC), Chandigarh, where he was exposed to new Punjabi music which prompted him to take on rap writing.

 Career

 2006-2012: Career beginnings, Soda Whiskey and Mafia Mundeer

-Badshah started his career in the music industry with the name "Cool Equal", but then changed his name to Badshah on the Indian rapper Yo Yo Honey Singh's advice as according to Badshah, Singh thought that he lived like a "Badshah" i.e. he would wake up or call whenever he wanted to and according to his own liking.
-In his 2024 Interview with The Lallantop, Badshah claims initially giving Singh 2 lakh rupees, followed by an additional 3 lakh rupees for doing the music production for his debut English album and subsequently, 6 lakh rupees for fulfilling the budget for the music video of the song "Get Up Jawani" which was shot in 2009.
+Badshah started his career in the music industry with the name "Cool Equal", but then changed his name to Badshah on the Indian rapper Yo Yo Honey Singh's advice as according to Badshah, Singh thought that "he lived like a 'Badshah' i.e. he would wake up or call whenever he wanted to and according to his own liking".
+In his 2024 interview with The Lallantop, Badshah claims initially giving Singh 2 lakh rupees, followed by an additional 3 lakh rupees for doing the music production for his debut English-language album and subsequently, 6 lakh rupees for fulfilling the budget for the music video of the song "Get Up Jawani", which was shot in 2009.
 The track became a part of Singh's debut album International Villager which launched in November 2011, with the release of its music video in April 2012.